Rapid transit: Latin America

 In Buenos Aires the first stretch of underground urban railway opened in 1913, as part of Line A. Vice president Victorino de la Plaza attended the inauguration.

 Asia

 In most of Southeast Asia and in Taiwan, rapid transit systems are primarily known by the acronym MRT.
 The meaning varies from one country to another.
 In Indonesia, the acronym stands for Moda Raya Terpadu or Integrated Mass [Transit] Mode in English.
 In the Philippines, it stands for Metro Rail Transit.
 Two underground lines use the term subway.
 In Thailand, it stands for Metropolitan Rapid Transit, previously using the Mass Rapid Transit name.
 Outside of Southeast Asia, Taichung, Kaohsiung and Taoyuan, Taiwan, have their own MRT systems which stands for Mass Rapid Transit, as with Singapore and Malaysia.
+In Hong Kong, rapid transit systems are referred to as MTR, short for Mass Transit Railway.